 (4) For resource outage requests, additionally provide the required information for the resource at the aggregate project or plant level, and also at the individual unit level for a unit de-rate greater than 50 MW, and any limitations on the resource’s availability to provide each type of ancillary service for which it is certified.

 (5) Notify the CAISO of temporary changes in physical characteristics specified in the Master File, including the PMax, Minimum Load, and Ramping capability of the unit, due to changes in their actual physical characteristics.
 Changes in the physical characteristics related to Minimum Load shall only be for temporary increases in Minimum Load due to ambient temperature, outages of mechanical equipment, or environmental regulations.

+(6) For Outages that involve extending or increasing the scheduled duration of an Outage or MW amount of capacity on Outage, respectively, submit a new Outage request to cover the extension or increase in the extent of the Outage.

 * * *

 40.3 Local Capacity Area Resource Requirements for SCs for LSEs

 40.3.1 Local Capacity Technical Study